Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 Prerequisites
 =============

--  Ledger hardware wallet
+-  Ledger device

 ..
-Warning:: During the process described in this guide, you’ll generate private keys on the Ledger hardware wallet, and you’ll receive a 24-word recovery phrase.
+Warning:: During the process described in this guide, you’ll generate private keys on the Ledger device, and you’ll receive a 24-word recovery phrase.
 This is the only backup of your private keys.
 Make sure that you store it securely.

 Set up the Ledger device
 ========================